syncfusion-content/javascript-docs/js/DropDownList/HowTo.md

 ## Add an item dynamically to the DropDownList?

 You can use [addItem](http://help.syncfusion.com/js/api/ejdropdownlist#methods:additem) method to add single or multiple items dynamically to the popup list.
-You can define all the possible values that is supported by field property such as text, value, id, html attributes, selected, image and its associated attributes such as alt, width, and height etc..,
+You can define all the possible values that is supported by field property such as text, value, id, HTML attributes, selected, image and its associated attributes such as alt, width, and height etc..,

 Adding text and value is demonstrated in the below given sample,